How to Write an Op-Ed Article

 Make a single point — well.
 You cannot solve all of the world’s problems in 750 words.
 Be satisfied with making a single point clearly and persuasively.
 If you cannot explain your message in a sentence or two, you’re trying to cover too much.

 Put your main point on top.
-You're not writing for Science or The Quarterly Journal of Economics.
-You have no more than 10 seconds to hook a busy reader, which means you shouldn't "clear your throat" with a witticism or historical aside.
-Just get to the point and convince the reader that it's worth his or her valuable time to continue.
+You’re not writing for Science, The Quarterly Journal of Economics or other academic publications that typically wait until the final paragraphs to reveal their punchlines.
+Op-ed articles do the opposite.
+You have no more than 10 seconds to hook a busy reader, which means you shouldn’t “clear your throat” with a witticism or historical aside.
+Just get to the point and convince the reader that it’s worth his or her valuable time to continue.

 Tell readers why they should care.
 Put yourself in the place of the busy person looking at your article.
 At the end of every few paragraphs, ask out loud: “So what?
 Who cares?”
 You need to answer these questions.
 Will your suggestions help reduce readers’ taxes?
 Protect them from disease?
 Make their children happier?
 Explain why.
 Appeals to self-interest usually are more effective than abstract punditry.

 Offer specific recommendations.
 An op-ed is not a news story that simply describes a situation; it is your opinion about how to improve matters.
-Don't be satisfied, as you might in a classroom, with mere analysis.
+Don’t be satisfied, as you might be in a classroom, with mere analysis.
 In an op-ed article you need to offer recommendations.
-How exactly should North Carolina safeguard its environment, or the White House change its foreign policy?
-You'll need to do more than call for "more research!" or suggest that opposing parties work out their differences.
+How exactly should your state protect its environment, or the White House change its foreign policy or parents choose healthier foods for their children?
+You'll need to do more than call for “more research!” or suggest that opposing parties work out their differences.

 Showing is better than discussing.
 You may remember the Pentagon’s overpriced toilet seat that became a symbol of profligate federal spending.
 You probably don’t recall the total Pentagon budget for that year (or for that matter, for the current year).
 That’s because we humans remember colorful details better than dry facts.
 When writing an op-ed article, therefore, look for great examples that will bring your argument to life.